pezcode/gltf-texturec/README.md

 - No support for images embedded in buffers
 - No support for KHR_materials_pbrSpecularGlossiness extension
 - If you convert to .dds, a correct implementation should probably use the MSFT_texture_dds extension.
-Unfortunately pygltflib doesn't support extensions.